CAGR Calculator

 CAGR = [(1.30 × 0.90 × 1.20)^(1/3) − 1] × 100 = 11.59%

-CAGR is lower and more realistic because it accounts for the compounding effect of losses.
+CAGR is lower — and more accurate — because it properly accounts for the drag that a 10% loss creates on subsequent gains.

 How to Calculate CAGR for Different Investments